1 April 17, 2020

-The Treasurer shall submit a full report to the Advisory Board twice a year, at Advisory Board meetings.
+The Treasurer shall submit a full report to the Advisory Board twice a year at Advisory Board meetings.

-Article XI—Meeting Rules and Procedures
+ARTICLE XII – Meeting Rules and Procedures

-Commissions on all exhibition sales are paid to the Vienna Arts Society, Inc., unless otherwise specified by the Executive Board at the time of exhibition.
-At those exhibitions where the Vienna Arts Society is handling the sale of art works, the Society is responsible for the collection of sales tax.
+Commissions on all exhibition sales shall be determined by the Executive Board, and are paid to the Vienna Arts Society, Inc., unless otherwise specified by the Executive Board at the time of exhibition.
+At those exhibitions where the VAS is handling the sale of art works, VAS is responsible for the collection of sales tax.
 This tax will be obtained from the purchaser at the time of the sale.
 At other exhibitions, such as sidewalk shows, where the exhibitor handles the sale of his own work, the matter of sales tax is the responsibility of the exhibitor.

-Major decisions/recommendations made by the Executive Board relating to changes in qualifications of membership, dues, donations, new funding or other fiscal matters shall be reported to the membership for approval by members.
+Major decisions/recommendations made by the Executive Board relating to changes in qualifications of membership, dues, donations, new funding, or other fiscal matters shall be reported to the membership for approval by members.